Code-Institute-Submissions/Milestone-Project-Literary-Edinburgh/README.md

 ## Credits

 ### Content:
-•	My initial manner of linking the call to action button to the “Books” page was to include anchor tags within the button tags, but the W3C Validation Service flagged this as invalid code.
+* My initial manner of linking the call to action button to the “Books” page was to include anchor tags within the button tags, but the W3C Validation Service flagged this as invalid code.
 As such, I changed the code to follow the format laid out by W3C Docs at: https://www.w3docs.com/snippets/html/how-to-create-an-html-button-that-acts-like-a-link.html
-•	The linear-gradient method and centralized call to action button of the landing page were based on the design and code used for the CSS project on the following Udemy course (though the images, linear gradient values, and button, the button being from Bootstrap, themselves differ from those on that course): https://www.udemy.com/course/design-and-develop-a-killer-website-with-html5-and-css3/
+* The linear-gradient method and centralized call to action button of the landing page were based on the design and code used for the CSS project on the following Udemy course (though the images, linear gradient values, and button, the button being from Bootstrap, themselves differ from those on that course): https://www.udemy.com/course/design-and-develop-a-killer-website-with-html5-and-css3/
-•	The social media link icons code in the footer was adapted from that in the Bootstrap mini project of the User Centric Frontend Development module.
+* The social media link icons code in the footer was adapted from that in the Bootstrap mini project of the User Centric Frontend Development module.
-•	The code for the “Return to the top of the page” buttons was taken, and slightly adapted, from that given on the following web page: https://www.computerhope.com/issues/ch001475.htm#:~:text=In%20your%20HTML%20code%2C%20find%20the%20opening%20%3Cbody%3E,you%20back%20to%20the%20top%20of%20the%20page
+* The code for the “Return to the top of the page” buttons was taken, and slightly adapted, from that given on the following web page: https://www.computerhope.com/issues/ch001475.htm#:~:text=In%20your%20HTML%20code%2C%20find%20the%20opening%20%3Cbody%3E,you%20back%20to%20the%20top%20of%20the%20page
-•	The base structure for the navigation image gallery on the “Sights and activities” page is a now heavily edited version of that given on the following web page: https://www.w3schools.com/bootstrap/bootstrap_images.asp
+* The base structure for the navigation image gallery on the “Sights and activities” page is a now heavily edited version of that given on the following web page: https://www.w3schools.com/bootstrap/bootstrap_images.asp
-•	Images on the “Sights and activities” page were centered using code from the following tutorial: https://www.w3schools.com/howto/howto_css_image_center.asp
+* Images on the “Sights and activities” page were centered using code from the following tutorial: https://www.w3schools.com/howto/howto_css_image_center.asp

 ### Media:

-•	index.html
+##### index.html
-o	The background image comes from Pixabay.com
+* The background image comes from Pixabay.com

-•	books.html
+##### books.html
-o	The book cover images are links to those on Amazon.co.uk.
+* The book cover images are links to those on Amazon.co.uk.
 This links were made to ensure that A) all images would be the same size, B) that the links would remain secure as they come from a stable website, and C) that the images on the website would match those the users would see when taken to Amazon by the “Buy now!” button.
-N.B. these images, and this website as a whole, are used only for educational purposes and no copyright infringement is intended. o	The ‘fade-out-photo’ comes from Pixabay.com
+N.B. these images, and this website as a whole, are used only for educational purposes and no copyright infringement is intended.
+* The ‘fade-out-photo’ comes from Pixabay.com

-•	sights.html
+##### sights.html
-o	The “Landmarks” image on in the page navigation bar comes from Pexels.com.
+* The “Landmarks” image on in the page navigation bar comes from Pexels.com.
 The “Monuments” image on in the page navigation bar comes from Unsplash.com.
-All other images come from Pixabay.com. o	All videos embedded in sights.html come are hosted on YouTube.
+All other images come from Pixabay.com.
+* All videos embedded in sights.html come are hosted on YouTube.

 ## Acknowledgements:
 I would like to thank my wife, Anita, for being a great sounding board for ideas for this project, for proof-reading site content, for double-checking functionality across various devices, and, most of all, for putting up with my furious swearing at my laptop when my code refused to work.